 ISBA Director of Legislative Affairs Jim Covington reviews legislation in Springfield of interest to ISBA members.
-In this episode he provides an in-depth overview of House Bill 1452, the complete rewrite of Illinois' Marriage and Dissolution of Marriage Act.
-Much more information is available below the video.
+In this episode he covers County code of conduct (Public Act 98-779), Dissolution of business entities (Public Act 98-776), The Residential Real Property Disclosure Act (Public Act 98-754) and The Mechanics Lien Act.
+(Public Act 98-764).
+More information on the bill is available below the video.

 County code of conduct.
 Public Act 98-779 (Morrison, D-Deerfield; Yingling D-Hainesville) allows a county board for counties more than 300,000 but less than two million population to adopt a code of conduct regarding the fiscal responsibility and procurement authority, as required by State law, local ordinance, or county board policy It may also include additional provisions for the accountability, transparency, and ethical conduct of county appointees.
 Allows appointees appointed by a county board chairman or county executive to be removed from office for violating the code of conduct by the county board chairman or county executive with concurrence by a 2/3 majority vote of the county board.
 It requires that reasonable notice of the violation and a hearing before the county board or its designee be provided to the appointee before the vote.
 Makes similar provisions for appointees appointed by the county.
 The Act exempts the removal of county superintendent of highways and county engineer from these provisions.
 Effective January 1, 2015.